 Located in Sihanoukville, Serendipity Beach offers easy access to restaurants and al fresco bars, but it isn’t overcrowded or commercialised.
 The beach stretches two kilometres, so there’s plenty of space to lay down your towel and top up your tan without worrying about encroaching on others’ turf.

 When you’ve had enough of the sun – if this is at all possible – follow Serendipity Beach Road to grab a bite to eat, enjoy a refreshing drink or even hone your skills on the local putting greens.

-Beach breaks that offer the chance to get away from it all and take in some of the most spectacular scenery in the world aren’t confined to Vietnam and Thailand in South Asia.
+Beach breaks that offer the chance to get away from it all and take in some of the most spectacular scenery in the world aren’t confined to Vietnam and Thailand in South East Asia.
 Make sure you include some of Cambodia’s stunning secluded beaches in your holiday to Asia.